Please Note: We may receive commissions on purchases made from our chosen links.

 Most wireless analog systems use a process called “companding.”
 Companding (occasionally called compansion) is a method of mitigating the detrimental effects of a channel with limited dynamic range.
 The name is a combination of the words compressing and expanding.

 They compress the signal when transmitting from the microphone and then expand it back to the original signal at the receiver.
-Other circuitry is used to filter out the noise in the signal.
+Another circuitry is used to filter out the noise in the signal.
 This is why it is not recommended to mix and match components from different manufacturers and possibly even the same manufacturer but older or different systems.

 Digital wireless microphone systems convert the audio signal picked up by the microphone into a digital bitstream in the transmitter and send that digital signal to the receiver.
 The receiver then converts that bitstream into an audio signal.

 The main benefit of going digital is that it eliminates the need for companding and filtering out interference.
 The only thing the receiver is picking up is digital ones and zeros.
+I do not believe you will notice any difference in sound quality.

 Wireless Microphone Components